-Differentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing Apply evidence-based practice outcomes to support patient and family adaptation during health crises.
+4. Communicate accurately and completely and document responses of patients to prescription and nonprescription medications, treatments, and procedures to other health care professionals clearly and in a timely manner.
+4. Communicate accurately and completely and document responses of patients to prescription and nonprescription medications, treatments, and procedures to other health care professionals clearly and in a timely manner.
+4. Communicate accurately and completely and document responses of patients to prescription and nonprescription medications, treatments, and procedures to other health care professionals clearly and in a timely manner.
+5. Foster coping mechanisms of patients and their families during alterations in health status and end of life. r 5. a.
+Facilitate coping mechanisms of patients and their families during alterations in health status and end of life. b.
+Apply evidence-based practice outcomes to support patient and family adaptation during health crises.
+5. a.
+Facilitate patient and family coping during alterations in health status and end of life. b.
 Apply evidenced-based practice outcomes and research findings to support patient, family, population, and community coping and adaptation during health crises.
 6. a.
 Assist interdisciplinary health care team members with examinations and procedures. b.
 Seek clarification as needed. c.
 Provide accurate and pertinent communication when transferring patient care to another provider.
 6. a.
-Collaborate with other health care providers regarding treatments and procedures. b.
+Collaborate with other health care providers with treatments and procedures. b.
 Promote interdisciplinary team collaboration in carrying out the plan of care. c.
 Seek clarification as needed. d.
 Provide accurate and pertinent communication when transferring patient care to another provider.
 6. a.
-Collaborate with other health care providers regarding treatments and procedures. b.
+Collaborate with other health care providers with treatments and procedures. b.
 Promote interdisciplinary team collaboration in carrying out the plan of care. c.
 Seek clarification as needed. d.
 Provide accurate and pertinent communication when transferring patient care to another provider.
 7. a.
-Inform patient of Patient's Bill of Rights. b.
-Encourage active engagement of clients and their families in care.
+Inform patient of Patient Bill of Rights.b.
+Encourage active engagement of patients and their families in care.
 7. a.
-Inform patient of Patient's Bill of Rights. b.
+Inform patient of Patient Bill of Rights. b.
 Evaluate and clarify patient's understanding of health care rights. c.
-Encourage active engagement of clients and their families in care.
+Encourage active engagement of patients and their families in care.
 7. a.
-Inform patient of Patient's Bill of Rights. b.
+Inform patient of Patient Bill of Rights. b.
 Evaluate and clarify patient's understanding of health care rights. c.
 Encourage active engagement of patient, family, population, and community in care.
 8. Communicate ethical and legal concerns through established channels of communication.
-Use interdisciplinary resources within the institution to address ethical and legal concerns.
-Use interdisciplinary, institutional, community, and scholarly resources to address ethical and legal concerns.
+8. Use interdisciplinary resources within the institution to address ethical and legal concerns.
+8. Use interdisciplinary, institutional, community, and scholarly resources to address ethical and legal concerns.